translateplus/translateplus-polylang/readme.txt

 = What happens when I click “Translate with TranslatePlus”? =

-The plugin sends source content to TranslatePlus, creates a draft translation in the selected target language, and links it to the source post via Polylang.
+The plugin sends the source post’s translatable fields (title, excerpt, content, meta, etc.) to TranslatePlus, creates a **draft** in the selected target language, applies a translated slug and duplicated featured image when applicable, and links the new post to the source via Polylang’s translation group.

+= What does the plugin translate vs. not translate? =

+See **What this plugin translates** in the Description above.
+In short: post fields, HTML body, most post meta (with exclusions), slug, featured image media fields, and optional Polylang string packs.
+It does not replace a full site localization or menu builder workflow.

 == Screenshots ==